-Unexpected ways to reduce food waste (and increase profits) in contract catering
+Unexpected ways to reduce food waste in contract catering

 Did you know that the shape of the plate or the lighting in your restaurants can affect how much your guests eat?
 An essential part of the future of contract catering, and the food service industry as a whole, is reducing food waste.
 And by making some minor adjustments, you can limit food waste and, at the same time, increase profits.